-The Milford Haven Waterway
+The Waterway Habitat

 The Milford Haven Waterway is the largest estuary in Wales and one of the deepest natural harbours in the world.
 Its sheltered, tidal waters are surrounded by a diverse 200 mile coastline providing habitats for an abundance of wildlife.

 In spring and summer the peaceful embayments and rivers provide breeding habitats and crèche sites for a multitude of birds.
 Wildfowl and wader counts have observed significant numbers of shelduck, teal, widgeon, curlew and redshank, with numbers reaching over 25,000 in winter.

 Seals are often seen in the waterway and, if you venture out to the islands, you may spot cetaceans such as harbour porpoise, common and bottlenose dolphins and sometimes whales.
 The bird life on the islands is particularly spectacular and a trip around or onto one of the islands is a must.

 For more information